 After working with git for years now.
 I still learn new things.
 Git has a lot of options, some are easy to use, some are complicated and very powerful.
 A short resume on useful git possibilities.

 It is very useful when we are working on a feature branch and we have done so many commits for a single feature now we want to merge this to master.
-We can do that but as there are so many commits which are not even useful for the master so the better way is to squash them into the single commit and that commit will be merged in the master.
+We can do that but as there are so many commits that are not even useful for the master so the better way is to squash them into ax single commit and that commit will be merged in the master.

 git checkout master git merge feature —-squash

 The major benefit of rebasing is that you get a much cleaner project history.
 First, it eliminates the unnecessary merge commits required by git merge.
 Second, rebasing also results in a perfectly linear project history—you can follow the tip of dev to the beginning of the project without any forks.
 This makes it easier to navigate your project with commands like git log, git bisect, and gitk.

 Never do the rebase on public branches like the master as it can be potentially catastrophic for your collaboration workflow.
 And, less importantly, rebasing loses the context provided by a merge commit—you can’t see when upstream changes were incorporated into the feature.

 So, before you run git rebase, always ask yourself, “Is anyone else looking at this branch?”
 If the answer is yes, take your hands off the keyboard and start thinking about a non-destructive way to make your changes, like doing a git merge.

 - Local cleanup and you can rebase your branch with the master branch.

 - Can do the rebasing if you are pulling someone else feature or two devs are working on the same branch as it will create linear history.